Standard Award Terms and Conditions:

 - Conditions on activities and expenditure of funds in other statutory requirements, such as those included in appropriations acts.
 This also includes any recent legislation noted below.

-- The NIH Grants Policy Statement, including addenda in effect as of the beginning date of the budget period.
+- National Policy Requirements and all other requirements described in the NIH Grants Policy Statement, including addenda in effect as of the beginning date of the budget period.

 - The Notice of Award including all terms and conditions cited on the document or attachments.

-Standard Terms and Conditions for Awards Made Under the American Recovery and
+Standard Terms and Conditions made Under COVID Awards:

 Recent Legislation and Policy Applicable to Awards: